-IFRS 9 as issued reflects the first phase of the IASB's work on the replacement of IAS 39 and applies to classification and measurement of financial assets as defined in IAS 39.
+IFRS 9 as issued reflects the first phase of the IASB's work on the replacement of IAS 39 and applies to classification and measurement of financial assets and financial liabilities as defined in IAS 39.
 The standard is effective for annual periods beginning on or after 1 January 2013.
-In subsequent phases, the IASB will address classification and measurement of financial liabilities, hedge accounting and derecognition.
-The completion of this project is expected in mid 2011.
-The Fund is in the process of assessing the impact of the adoption of IFRS 9 on the classification and measurement of the Fund's financial assets.
+In subsequent phases, the IASB will address hedge accounting and impairment of financial assets.
+The completion of this project is expected over the course of 2011 or the first half of 2012.
+The adoption of the first phase of IFRS 9 will have an effect on the classification and measurement of the Fund's financial assets, but will potentially have no impact on classification and measurements of finacial liabilities.
+The Fund will quantify the effect in conjunction with the other phases, when issued, to present a comprehensive picture.